OpenResearchInstitute/interlocutor/README.md

 # interlocutor
 ## Raspberry Pi Human Radio Interface for Opulent Voice

+### 20250607_ptt_audio.py Documentation

+UDP layer handles data types now.

+- port 57372 is the default Network Transmitter port.
+This port can be set from the command line.
+This is the port (together with the target IP address) that lets you connect Interlocutor up to an SDR or talk to a computer on the internet or a repeater or any other type of equipment with IP:port that can receive Opulent Voice frames.
+- port 57373 audio
+- port 57374 text
+- port 57375 control

 ### 20250605_ptt_audio.py Documentation

 ✅ Voice frames: 133 bytes (OV + IP + UDP + RTP + OPUS)